UiL-OTS-labs/jspsych-incid-mem/README.md

 categories.
 In the latter part, the participant has to indicate whether or not the word was presented in the first part or not.

+## Stimuli

+The stimuli are words that are presented as .wav file.
+The repository doesn't contain the stimuli as they are considered to be private property.
+Hence, you should obtain the stimuli in order to get started or put in your own stimuli.
+The stimuli are specified in the stimuli.js file.

 ## Getting started

 People _affiliated with ILS labs_ can use the information